DrewNaylor/guinget/docs/experimental-options.md

 If something breaks, you can use the `Defaults` button in the bottom-left corner of the `Options` window to reset everything, then click `OK` to save the default values.
 Some options like the one to hide unfinished controls and experimental stuff requires guinget to be restarted to take effect.
 Please be aware that if the guinget cache is what's broken, you'll have to manually delete it from `%AppData%\winget-frontends\source` for now.
 However, if winget's cache is broken, that may require resetting its sources from a command-line since there's no option for that in guinget yet.

-## Unfinished and experimental stuff

-Checkbox text:
-Hide unfinished controls and experimental stuff
+## Hide unfinished controls and experimental stuff

 Description:
 Requires application restart.
 The rest of these options still apply even if this is on.